sharmaraghav644/LoanDefaultPredictionApp/README.md

 ## Overview

-This web app predicts the likelihood of a loan default based on user inputs like Age, Income, Loan Amount, and other relevant features.
-It leverages powerful machine learning models: XGBoost, Random Forest, and Deep Learning to provide predictions.
+This web app predicts the likelihood of a loan default based on user inputs such as Age, Income, Loan Amount, and other relevant features.
+It uses machine learning models including XGBoost and Random Forest to provide predictions.
+The system features real-time risk prediction via Streamlit, with data preprocessing and feature engineering applied to improve model accuracy.
+Retrieval-Augmented Generation (RAG) is used to fetch relevant resources based on user input, which are then processed by GPT to produce clear, human-readable risk explanations.
+CI/CD is implemented through GitHub Actions, with Dockerized deployment on AWS for scalability and reliability.
+The app includes a user-friendly interface for efficient risk assessment.

 ## Features

 - **User-friendly Interface**: Enter key details (age, income, loan amount, etc.) via a simple form.
-- **Multiple Model Predictions**: Get predictions from three distinct models for robust results:
+- **Multiple Model Predictions**: Get predictions from two distinct models for robust results:
+  - **XGBoost**
-  - XGBoost
+  - **Random Forest**
+- **Real-Time Results**: Receive immediate predictions and updates as you enter data.
+- **Clear Explanations**: Understand the reasoning behind predictions with AI-powered, easy-to-understand insights.
+- **Business Insights**: Access strategic recommendations to help improve lending decisions.

 ## Model Performance

+**XGBoost**

 **Accuracy**: 88.59%